Algoteers/Improvement-Proposals/SIP 007 - No Teams Until Needed.md

 _This is a recommendation by Luis Molina to be implemented as a core team effort and applicable for the very early stages of the project only._

-Teams is going to be a fundamental part of the structure of the community.
-We expect people to form teams and have different types of members, be able to request be part of, approve requests, and so on.
+The Teams Concept is going to become a fundamental part of the structure of the community, in the future.
+We expect people to form teams and have different types of members, be able to request be part of, approve requests, compete as teams, and so on.
 Reality is that that is our future vision.
-We built some of that functionality today in order to have it ready and minimize changes in the future on the backends.
-That is the reason we are requesting people to create a Team even if they are the only one inside.
+We built some of that functionality today in order to have it ready and minimize changes in the future on different backends.
+That is the reason we are requesting people to create a Team even if they are the only one inside and can not currently have more members than themselves.
+Now that we are moving to a decentralized network, it is even less clear how all this would work.

 ### Today is an Entry Barrier